mattcarp/media-analysis/README.md

 then you stick stick header onto the end of the file

     cat file1 file2 file3 file4 file5 file6 > out.txt

+### ProRes
+  Each ProRes 422 frame begins with a pattern of 8 bytes: aabbccdd 69637066 ....icpf where aabbccdd encodes the length of the frame (length includes those 8 header bytes).